Sintrop/regeneration-credit/docs-site/docs/contracts/ContributorRules.md

 uint32 timeBetweenWorks
 ```

-The minimum number of blocks that must elapse between a contributor's successful contribution publications.
+The minimum number of blocks that must elapse between contribution publications.
 This prevents spamming or rapid consecutive contributions.

 ### securityBlocksToValidation